mattiasw/ExifReader/README.md

 ### Configure a custom build

+Configuring a custom build can reduce the bundle size significantly.

 **NOTE:** This functionality is in beta but should work fine.
 Please file an issue if you're having problems or ideas on how to make it better.